junxit/us-congress-bills-114/metadata.md

 - 2015-05-22 — Senate amendment not agreed to: Amendment SA 1327 not agreed to in Senate by Yea-Nay Vote.
 39 - 60.
 Record Vote Number: 188.
 - 2015-05-22 — Senate amendment submitted
 - 2015-05-22 — Senate amendment submitted
+- 2015-06-10 — Message on Senate action sent to the House.
+- 2015-06-12 — Considered as unfinished business. (consideration: CR H4265-4271, H4333-4335)
+- 2015-06-12 — DEBATE - Pursuant to the provisions of H. Res.
+305, the House proceeded with one hour of debate on the Ryan (WI) motion to concur in the Senate amendment to H.R.
+1314.
+At the conclusion of debate on the Ryan (WI) motion to concur in the Senate amendment to H.R.
+1314 and pursuant to the provisions of H.Res.
+305, the question will be divided.
+- 2015-06-12 — DEBATE - The House resumed debate on the Ryan (WI) motion to agree to the Senate amendment to H.R.
+1314.
+- 2015-06-12 — MOTION TO RECONSIDER - Mr. Boehner moved to reconsider the vote by which the portion of the Senate amendment comprising title II (except for section 212) was rejected.
+The Chair put the question on the motion to reconsider and by voice vote, announced that the ayes had prevailed.
+Mr. Levin demanded a recorded vote and the Chair postponed further proceedings on the motion to reconsider until a time to be announced.
+- 2015-06-12 — Mr. Ryan (WI) moved that the House agree to the Senate amendment. (consideration: CR H4247-4265; text of Senate amendment as received in House: CR H4247-4261)
+- 2015-06-12 — On motion to concur in portion of Senate adt comprising title II (except sec 212) Failed by recorded vote: 126 - 302 (Roll no. 361). (consideration: CR H4333-4334)
+- 2015-06-12 — On motion to concur in portion of Senate amendment preceding title II Agreed to by recorded vote: 219 - 211 (Roll no. 362). (consideration: CR H4334-4335)
+- 2015-06-12 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule 19, further proceedings on the Ryan (WI) motion to concur in Senate amendment to H.R.
+1314 were postponed.
+- 2015-06-12 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule 19, further proceedings on the Ryan (WI) motion to concur in Senate amendment to H.R.
+1314 were postponed.
+- 2015-06-12 — Pursuant to the provisions of H. Res.
+305, the Chair announced that the question of concurring in the Senate amendment to H.R.
+1314 would be divided into portions and the questions on each portion would be put as follows: (1) Concurring in that portion of the Senate amendment comprising title II (except section 212); and (2) concurring in that portion of the Senate amendment comprising the remaider of title II.
+- 2015-06-12 — The previous question was ordered pursuant to the rule. (consideration: CR H4333)
+- 2015-06-25 — TABLING MOTION TO CONCUR - The Chair announced that, without objection, the pending motion to reconsider the vote on the question of concurring in that portion of the Senate amendment to H.R.
+1314 comprising title II (except for section 212) is laid upon the table.
+- 2015-10-28 — Amendment SA 2750 proposed by Senator McConnell. (consideration: CR S7585; text: CR S7585) To change the enactment date.
+- 2015-10-28 — Amendment SA 2751 proposed by Senator McConnell to Amendment SA 2750. (consideration: CR S7585-7586; text: CR S7586) To change the enactment date.
+- 2015-10-28 — Amendment SA 2752 proposed by Senator McConnell. (consideration: CR S7586; text: CR S7586) To change the enactment date.
+- 2015-10-28 — Amendment SA 2753 proposed by Senator McConnell to Amendment SA 2752 (the instructions of the motion to refer). (consideration: CR S7586; text: CR S7586) To change the enactment date.
+- 2015-10-28 — Amendment SA 2754 proposed by Senator McConnell to Amendment SA 2753. (consideration: CR S7586; text: CR S7586) To change the enactment date.
+- 2015-10-28 — Cloture motion on the motion to concur in the House amendment to the Senate amendment presented in Senate. (consideration: CR S7585; text: CR S7585)
+- 2015-10-28 — DEBATE - The House proceeded with one hour of debate on the Rogers (KY) motion that the House concur in the Senate amendment to H.R.
+1314 with an amendment printed in part A of House Report 114-315 modified by the amendment printed in part B.
+- 2015-10-28 — Measure laid before Senate by unanimous consent. (consideration: CR S7585-7586)
+- 2015-10-28 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2015-10-28 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment made in Senate. (consideration: CR S7585)
+- 2015-10-28 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment with an amendment (SA 2750) made in Senate. (consideration: CR S7585)
+- 2015-10-28 — Motion by Senator McConnell to refer to Senate Committee on Finance the House message to accompany H.R.
+1314 with instructions to report back forthwith with the following amendment (SA 2752) made in Senate. (consideration: CR S7586)
+- 2015-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-28 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 266 - 167 (Roll No. 579). (text as House agreed to Senate amendment with amendment: CR H7273-7302)
+- 2015-10-28 — Pursuant to the provisions of H. Res.
+495, Mr. Rogers (KY) moved to concur in the Senate amendment to H.R.
+1314 with an amendment. (consideration: CR H7273-7312)
+- 2015-10-28 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 266 - 167 (Roll No. 579).(text as House agreed to Senate amendment with amendment: CR H7273-7302)
+- 2015-10-28 — Rule H. Res.
+495 passed House.
+- 2015-10-28 — Rules Committee Resolution H. Res.
+495 Reported to House.
+Rule provides for consideration of H.R.
+1314 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+The resolution provides for consideration of the Senate amendment to H.R.
+1314.
+- 2015-10-28 — Senate amendment proposed (on the floor): Amendment SA 2750 proposed by Senator McConnell.(consideration: CR S7585; text: CR S7585)
+- 2015-10-28 — Senate amendment proposed (on the floor): Amendment SA 2751 proposed by Senator McConnell to Amendment SA 2750.(consideration: CR S7585-7586; text: CR S7586)
+- 2015-10-28 — Senate amendment proposed (on the floor): Amendment SA 2752 proposed by Senator McConnell.(consideration: CR S7586; text: CR S7586)
+- 2015-10-28 — Senate amendment proposed (on the floor): Amendment SA 2753 proposed by Senator McConnell to Amendment SA 2752 (the instructions of the motion to refer).(consideration: CR S7586; text: CR S7586)
+- 2015-10-28 — Senate amendment proposed (on the floor): Amendment SA 2754 proposed by Senator McConnell to Amendment SA 2753.(consideration: CR S7586; text: CR S7586)
+- 2015-10-28 — Senate amendment submitted
+- 2015-10-28 — Senate amendment submitted
+- 2015-10-28 — Senate amendment submitted
+- 2015-10-28 — Senate amendment submitted
+- 2015-10-28 — Senate amendment submitted
+- 2015-10-28 — The Chair recongized Mr. Rogers (KY) for a motion.
+- 2015-10-28 — The previous question was ordered pursuant to the rule. (consideration: CR H7312)